jtvberg/StreamDock/README.md

 ## Widevine DRM
-    Most services will NOT work when you play actual content if you just run the code You must build a package signed by Widevine for it to work properly I used the Castlabs EVS for this: https://github.com/castlabs/electron-releases/wiki/VMP
+    Most services will NOT work when you play actual content if you just run the code You must build a package signed by Widevine for it to work properly I used the Castlabs EVS for this: https://github.com/castlabs/electron-releases/wiki/EVS by adding a call in the build process to EVS via the electron-builder afterPack or afterSign hook
+    You must sign prior to code signing on Mac and after code signing on Windows